g-insana/ffdb.py/README.md

 ## Documentation

-A part from this [README](README.md), please refer to the usage page for each of the utility scripts:
+A part from the present [README](README.md), please refer to the usage page for each of the utility scripts:
 * [indexer](indexer.md)
 * [extractor](extractor.md)